 About 8 days after Jesus foretells his death and resurrection, He takes Peter, James and John up on a mountain to pray.
 On the mountaintop, and as the three disciples peer through their tired droopy eyes, they are suddenly mesmerized by what they see.
 The appearance of the face of Jesus changes, and his clothes become dazzling white.
 Then they see two men who stand talking to him.
 They “appear in glory!”
 This Greek word “doxa” corresponds closely to the glory, splendor, brilliance, from the base meaning of the awesome light that radiates from God’s presence and is often associated with a cloud.
 (Luke 9:28-36)

 Moses has a similar experience on Mt.
 Sinai into the cloud of God’s presence, God’s glory.
 Our reading from Exodus says that when he comes out of the cloud off the mountain, the skin of his face shines.
-His face is so bright that he has to wear a covering over it, and then takes it off when he goes back up into the cloud on the mountain to speak with God.
+His face is so bright that he must wear a covering over it, and then takes it off when he goes back up into the cloud on the mountain to speak with God.

 Elijah represents a prophet that carries the anointing of the Lord.
 Everyone recognizes this anointing, especially the other prophets.
 Elisha, his assistant, is especially conscious of this fact and desires that anointing for his life.
 When he sees his mentor taken up in a whirlwind cloud, he takes the cloak that belongs to Elijah, and he too becomes the anointed one.
 The encounter with the glory of God transforms and redirects his life.
 His life will never be the same again.